vksvicky/netview/scripts/README.md

 - Scripts automatically handle dependency installation for frontend
 - Coverage reports are generated in HTML format for easy viewing
 - Full stack scripts run both services and can be stopped with Ctrl+C
+- **Port conflicts are automatically resolved** - no more "port already in use" errors!